sebastianhaberey/nsd/nsd/BACKLOG.md

 ## Trashcan

+- platform: add enableLogTopics -> would be api change ("enableLogging" + "enableLoggings"?)
 - platform: replace dynamic arguments / return values with more concrete types where possible
 - clean up code according to flutter coding guidelines -> done for most aspects
 - dart code: cleanup visibility (add _ where needed) -> not sure about readability